lolmaus/ember-element-query/README.md

 With `ember-element-query`, you only need to define *breakpoints*.
 The example above uses only two breakpoints: `350px` and `700px` — and all combinations of rules become available automatically via attributes.

-💡 **`ember-fill-up` and `ember-container-query` are tailored for template transformations, e. g. via `{{#if}}`. `ember-element-query` is tailored for pure CSS transformations, accoridng to the Responsive Web Design paradigm.** That said, each addon covers every case.
-Well, almost every case:
+💡 `ember-fill-up` and `ember-container-query` and `ember-element-query` are all full-featured element query addons. `ember-element-query`'s goal is to provide a simpler API, making it more convenient to use.
+It encourages using pure CSS transformations, accoridng to the Responsive Web Design paradigm, though template transformations are also possible and convenient.**